QizhiPei/BioT5/README.md

 </div>

 ## Overview
-This repository contains the source code for *EMNLP 2023* paper "[BioT5: Enriching Cross-modal Integration in Biology with Chemical Knowledge and Natural Language Associations](https://arxiv.org/abs/2310.07276)", by Qizhi Pei, Wei Zhang, Jinhua Zhu, Kehan Wu, Kaiyuan Gao, Lijun Wu, Yingce Xia, and Rui Yan.
+This repository contains the source code for

+* *EMNLP 2023* paper "[BioT5: Enriching Cross-modal Integration in Biology with Chemical Knowledge and Natural Language Associations](https://arxiv.org/abs/2310.07276)", by Qizhi Pei, Wei Zhang, Jinhua Zhu, Kehan Wu, Kaiyuan Gao, Lijun Wu, Yingce Xia, and Rui Yan.
 BioT5 achieves superior performance on various biological tasks.
+* *Arxiv 2024* paper "[BioT5+: Towards Generalized Biological Understanding with IUPAC Integration and Multi-task Tuning](https://arxiv.org/abs/2402.17810)", by Qizhi Pei, Lijun Wu, Kaiyuan Gao, Xiaozhuan Liang, Yin Fang, Jinhua Zhu, Shufang Xie, Tao Qin, Rui Yan.
+BioT5+ is pre-trained and fine-tuned with a large number of experiments, including **3 types of problems (classification, regression, generation), 15 kinds of tasks, and 21 total benchmark datasets**, demonstrating the remarkable performance and state-of-the-art results in most cases.
-If you have questions, don't hesitate to open an issue or ask me via <qizhipei@ruc.edu.cn> or Lijun Wu via <lijuwu@microsoft.com>.
+* If you have questions, don't hesitate to open an issue or ask me via <qizhipei@ruc.edu.cn> or Lijun Wu via <lijuwu@microsoft.com>.
 We are happy to hear from you!

 ![](./imgs/pipeline.png)

 ## News
+🔥**Feb 29 2024**: Update BioT5 to BioT5+ with the ability of IUPAC integration and multi-task learning!
+Code and data will be relased ASAP.

 🔥**Nov 06 2023**: Update example usage for molecule captioning, text-based molecule generation, drug-target interaction prediction!

 🔥**Oct 20 2023**: The data for fine-tuning is released!